 1. Official NRA 50 Yard B-27

 This official NRA B-27 target is a silhouette of a man with his arms hanging to his sides.
-This style of target is extremely recognizable to shooters but used mostly by different law enforcement agencies.
+This style of target is extremely recognizable to shooters but is used mostly by different law enforcement agencies.
 You’re likely to see avid shooters with this target pinned up at the range.
 And with the 7 numbered rings, it allows the shooter to realize the importance of shot placement.

 2. B-27E Economy Target